Cemeteries and Crematoria Introduction

 and Charges for Services.
 Any services requested online can be paid for by credit/debit card online.

-The cemetery or crematoria offices will accept payment by cash, cheque or credit/debit card.
+The cemetery or crematoria offices will accept payment by cheque or credit/debit card.
+No Cash is taken or stored on any of our sites.

 If you receive an invoice from Bereavement Services, you can pay in a number of ways.